 As part of the Insiders Outsiders festival, a panel discussion with René Gimpel, Gill Hedley and Sir Nicholas Serota.
 See invite card for details.

-A solo exhibition of recent work by Sigune Hamann.
+Solo show of recent work by Sigune Hamann at:

 The Barn Gallery, Kendrew Quad, St John’s College,

 Sigune Hamann’s work tests our attention and perception.
 Much of Did You Spot The Gorilla? - including the film-strip with the same title - was developed during her residency in the Department of Experimental Psychology in response to the work of neuroscientist Kia Nobre.
 Artist and scientist share a curiosity in how our memories and expectations shape what we see.

 In the show, images are split then re-assembled into new interchanging narratives: an installation of photographic figure-like cylinders; an immersive 30 metre panoramic film-strip from the demonstration last autumn for a second referendum; Freshers, a series of 100 photographs of first meetings and social interaction; Fair’s Fair, artist’s books that explore, like the cylinders, looking, meeting and dealing at Frieze Art Fair.